techlgbt/info-site/_posts/2023-09-15-addressing-concerns-rage-love-simcha-lgbt.md

 author: tech.lgbt Moderation Team
 ---

-# Addressing Moderation Concerns Raised by rage.love and simcha.lgbt

 We will be addressing the points raised here:

 https://simcha.lgbt/@admin/111054336232329797 (if this post doesn’t resolve, put it in your fediverse instance search bar), as we believe this summarizes the current discourse around us into a single accessible post.